 Living in accordance with God’s will requires that we do our part.
 Our choices count.
 Making the decision to do the right thing in the moment had millennia-long implications for David, Solomon and the Davidic Dynasty.

-Choose to live your faith despite people’s attempts to manipulate circumstances to their advantage.
+Like David, we must choose to live our faith despite people’s attempts to manipulate circumstances to their own advantage.
 We will experience interpersonal conflict throughout our lives.
 Many of those clashes are unavoidable.
-You can, however, avert any intended harm by choosing to follow God’s will regardless of the interference.
+We can, however, avert any intended harm by choosing to follow God’s will regardless of the interference.

 1) Gihon Spring.
 (Photo credit: Courtesy, Todd Bolen/[BiblePlaces.com]/Enhancement, MKM Portfolios)